fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ## Prerequisites

-You will need to arrange GCP account and prepare your local environment
+You will need access to GCP and prepare your local environment

 * Active GCP account
 * Subscription to your private or company project (billing)